iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> Excellent Resources and Service.<br> :date: __2021-01-28 19:46:46__

+> Very useful.
+The easy to use tracking features are what I needed most.<br> :date: __2021-01-28 19:30:42__

+> Refer pts to it all the time.
+Great resource<br> :date: __2021-01-27 23:22:35__

+> Helpful resources on any app capable mobile phone is an excellent app that is at no cost to anyone!
+Typically an app like this charges a subscription fee but this one doesn't.
+Thank you very much for this!<br> :date: __2021-01-27 14:11:30__

+> I'm not done exploring it yet but so far it's user friendly<br> :date: __2021-01-24 06:13:05__

 > I just got this today but, so far I am liking it.
 It has multiple different things you can use to help you manage stress, anxiety, and depression.<br> :date: __2021-01-19 00:00:45__

 > This is a very professional and easy to use app w with useful applications for a range of people.
 I'm a counselor and educator and I recommend this app for personal and client use.<br> :date: __2021-01-12 23:49:14__